YoavOrenbach/AI-Wordle-Project/README.md

     words for all other games) and any algorithm we used.

-    In addition, you can choose a secret word for the algorithms to guess or randomize one (exept for Absurdle where there is no secret word).
+    In addition, you can choose a secret word for the algorithms to guess or randomize one (except for Absurdle where there is no secret word).

 3. (Optional) run ```python3 simulate_games.py``` to simulate multiple Wordle games with a pygame interface.